JackPikatea/pikatea-documentation/docs/PikateaMacropadGB4/Readme.md

 ## Programming and Usage
 #### Vial
 Vial compatible firmware is already loaded onto your macropad.
 Vial is an open source program that makes it easy to configure the device with a simple interface.
 To get started, download Vial from the [official website here](https://get.Vial.today).
-Download and install the latest version (Currently Beta 0.5.2).
+Download and install the latest version.

 After Vial is installed, open the program.